rebelsky/sams-assorted-musings-reflections/music-02.md

 favorite (and least appropriate) song.
 The chorus goes "Hey St. Peter, won't you open up your gate?
 I hear the devil calling.
 Now please don't make me late.
-He's got loud guitars, alcohol, cheap Jamaican whore.
+He's got loud guitars, alcohol, cheap Jamaican whores.
 I don't want to stay in Heaven no more."
 We're great parents, aren't we?

 _Gordon_ by Barenaked Ladies.
 Joyful and silly music.
 I'd